 Even if you're printing in large amounts, the cost-per-print is very affordable.
 The cartridge system also features Brother's INKvestment Tank ink system, meaning it'll last longer before needing replacement.
 It has some good connectivity options, including Wi-Fi, Ethernet for a more reliable connection, and plugging it directly to your computer via USB.
 Also, it's compatible with the remarkable companion app, Brother iPrint&Scan, where you can print, scan, and copy directly from your mobile device.

 Unfortunately, while printed photos look great and detailed, they often come out misaligned when performing borderless printing.
-Also, color accuracy is mediocre and wouldn't be recommended for students in print media.
+Also, color accuracy is mediocre and isn't recommended for students in print media.
 Also, it lacks a Bluetooth connection and is relatively slow at printing black-only documents.
 That said, this is a superb option to help students save money in the long run and one of the best all-in-one printers that we've tested.

 If you frequently print in bulk, then you should go with a printer that has a supertank ink system, like the Epson EcoTank ET-2760.
 Unlike the Brother MFC-J995DW, it doesn't have any cartridges.
 Instead, it has large ink tanks that you can fill up as you go with bottles of ink.
 Replacement ink is cheap, making it very cost-effective over time, whether you're printing in black or color.
 Sadly, it prints even slower, with photo printing slowing down to a crawl.
 Printed photos look okay but are nothing special.
 While this printer supports external storage devices, it's just for SD cards, not USB thumb drives.
 Lastly, the scanner is pretty basic, as it has only a flatbed and no automatic document feeder.

 Overall, the Brother is a better choice for most college students, as it has more features and performs better in general.
 However, if you print a lot and need a printer with a supertank, go with the Epson.